aica-technology/api/docs/docs/concepts/05-building-blocks/02-events.md

 ### Predicates

-Predicates are logical statements about that evaluate to true or false and are used to indicate key states for either a component or controller.
+Predicates are logical statements that evaluate to true or false and are used to indicate key states for either a component or controller.
 AICA components and controllers broadcast any changes to their predicates to a global channel in a message containing the source name, the predicate name, and the current value (true or false) of the predicate.